 Again you have heard that it was said to your ancestors, “Do not take a false oath, but make good to the Lord all that you vow.”
 But I say to you, do not swear at all… (Mt 5:33)

 The eighth commandment forbids misrepresenting the truth in our relations with others.
 (CCC #2464)

-Jesus is “the way and the truth and the life…” (John 14:6) and is “full of grace and truth” (John 1:14).
+Jesus is “the way and the truth and the life” (Jn 14:6) and is “full of grace and truth” (Jn 1:14).
 What does this mean?
 First, it means that He Himself is the full revelation of all that is true.
-He is truth itself and His life, death and resurrection reveals the deepest truths of humanity.
-Jesus Himself reveal to us what life is all about, what salvation is and who God is.
-He is the full revelation of the Father (John 12:45).
+He is Truth itself and His life, death and resurrection reveals the deepest truths of humanity.
+Jesus Himself reveals to us what life is all about, what salvation is and who God is.
+He is the full revelation of the Father (Jn 12:45).
 Knowing Him is knowing Truth itself.

 The Eighth Commandment calls us to be people of the Truth.
 We are to live lives of honesty and sincerity.
 Living a genuine life of integrity and truthfulness is essential to who we are.
 This Commandment calls us not only to avoid falsity, it also calls us to enter daily into the deepest and most profound truths of life, seeking to know and live these truths in their fullness.